lemiorhan/grand-unified-divisibility-rule/README.md

 As you see the divisibility rules for one-digit numbers are pretty practical.
 All can be done in your head in seconds.
 In contrast, the divisibility rules of bigger numbers requires extra calculation and not practical in reality.
 However if we do not stop and investigate for bigger numbers, we end up with complex but working algorithms for deciding divisibility.

-# B. Divisibility Rules for All Numbers
+# Divisibility Rules for All Numbers

 During investigation, I noticed that divisibility rules of numbers having same ones place digit are very similar, so similar that we can end up with a formula about it.
 Let's deep dive into it by giving examples.